DavidMonteiro/Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 ## Preview

 ## How to Play
+1. Open the website and view the header section with the logo and game title.
+2. In the "Game Control" section, you'll find buttons for Rock, Paper, Scissors, Spock, and Lizard.
+3. Click on one of the buttons to select your move.
+The computer will automatically make its move.
+4. The result of each round will be displayed in the battle section, showing both choices and the outcome.
+5. The Score section will keep track of your score against the computer.

+## Technologies Used
+The website was built using HTML, CSS, and JavaScript.

 ## Styling
+The website features a clean and visually appealing design.
+The header section displays a logo and a bold game title, while the game control area has circular buttons with images representing each choice.
+The battle section shows the chosen moves and the outcome in a nicely formatted manner.
+The score section keeps track of your score against the computer.
 ## How to Run
+1. Download or clone the project repository from GitHub.
+2. Open the index.html file in your web browser.
+3. Start playing the game and have fun!

 ## Credits
+This project is inspired by the classic Rock, Paper, Scissors game and extended with the Spock and Lizard choices.
+Believed to have been first seen in the TV show "The Big Bang Theory."
+It was created by the character Sheldon Cooper in the second season, episode 8, titled "The Lizard-Spock Expansion."
 ## Contributions

 ## License

 ## Contact
+For any questions or inquiries, please contact me, David Monteiro at david.frtd.monteiro@gmail.com.